lucprincen/confit/README.md

 Mullet - Theme
 ===========================

 Mullet is a modern WordPress theme running almost completely on javascript.
-It uses [Backbone](http://backbonejs.org/), [Handlebars for templating](http://handlebarsjs.com/) and [the WP JS API](https://github.com/WP-API/client-js) which requires the WordPress JSON Api.
+It uses [Backbone for structure](http://backbonejs.org/), [Handlebars for templating](http://handlebarsjs.com/) and [the WP JS API](https://github.com/WP-API/client-js) which requires the WordPress JSON Api.

 ---